z0sun/Deployment7/Deployment-instructions.md

 8. Generate an Access Token from your DockerHub
 9. Enter your username and token into Jenkins global credentials
 10. When you enter your username and password, you will also see an ID section; enter {your-username}-dockerhub **EXAMPLE: tsanderson77-dockerhub**
+11. Now install the Docker Pipeline plugin on Jenkins
-11. Create a multibranch pipeline and run the Jenkinsfile
+12. Create a multibranch pipeline and run the Jenkinsfile
-12. Check your infrastructure and applications
+13. Check your infrastructure and applications
-13. Is your infrastructure secure? if yes or no, why?
+14. Is your infrastructure secure? if yes or no, why?
-14. What happens when you terminate 1 instance?
+15. What happens when you terminate 1 instance?
 Is this infrastructure fault-tolerant?
-15. Which subnet were the containers deployed in?
+16. Which subnet were the containers deployed in?